Garllon/ruby-mentorship/lessons/4-practise.md

 ## Part 1:

+Imagine you are now in the shop and like to buy all the items on it.
-At the end of the lesson we like to have all of this things in our basket.
+At the end we like to have all items from our list in our basket.

 <details>
 <summary>Possible Solution</summary>